Sweat Equity Agreement: Understanding Startup Equity

 • Equity agreements are an effective way to incentivise your early and long-term hires and can be an appealing offer when looking for top-tier talent.

-• Sweat equity helps the start-up maintain its cashflow and keep operating costs down while the business is still trying to scale.
+• Sweat equity helps the start-up maintain its cash flow and keep operating costs low while the business is still in its scaling phase.

 • With an appropriate sweat equity agreement, businesses can manage the risk of offering equity and balance that with their need for growth.